What is the cancellation and or refund policy for Summer 2021

 $250 if you plan to apply for financial aid.

-Campers registered during the Early Bird window (exact dates TBA) will receive our new, limited edition Camp Tavor blanket as a gift to keep you warm and cozy this winter while waiting for an extraordinary summer at camp.
+Campers registered during the Early Bird window, before January 31, 2021, will receive our new, limited edition Camp Tavor blanket as a gift to keep you warm and cozy this winter while waiting for an extraordinary summer at camp.

 Campers with credits from 2020 will be eligible for the blanket as soon as their 2021 registration is finalized in CampinTouch and their minimum deposit is paid.